Climate change in the United States: Hawaii

-Indigenous Alaskans
+Alaska

 Thinning sea ice on which some Alaskan tribes traditionally rely for hunting contributes to climigration—migration caused by climate change, a term originally was coined for Arctic Alaska towns and villages.
-The policy advisor for the National Congress of American Indians has stated that "among indigenous peoples in North America, the Native Americans who continue to practice traditional and subsistence lifestyles to perhaps the highest degree are those in Alaska, where 80% of the diet comes from the immediate surroundings”.
+The policy advisor for the National Congress of American Indians has stated that "among indigenous peoples in North America, the Native Americans who continue to practice traditional and subsistence lifestyles to perhaps the highest degree are those in Alaska, where 80% of the diet comes from the immediate surroundings".

 Coastal erosion and rising sea levels caused by climate change have threatened coastal communities.
 For example, reports suggest that melting permafrost, repeated storms, and decrease of land could make Kivalina unlivable by 2025, though some residents do not have the enough money to relocate.
 Sea ice that historically sheltered the town has retreated, and storms that would have previously hit the ice now reach the town.
 The decline in ice sheets has been directly linked to a decline in the population of polar bears on which many Indigenous people rely.

 Because of melting ice, global climate change makes Arctic Indigenous lands more accessible for resource extraction.
 Whyte cites a source saying that this increased accessibility brings oil production projects having laborers' camps that "attract violent sex trafficking of Indigenous persons".

 Wildfires impact both urban and rural communities, and Indigenous and non-Indigenous communities.
 However, Indigenous communities do not have the same economic resources to deal with these fires, and their lifestyles and cultures are more dependent on the land.
 Rural communities rely more on surrounding land for wild food harvest and nutritional intake, and thus are at risk for food insecurity.

 Warming temperatures in the Arctic allow beavers to extend their habitat further north, where their dams impair boat travel, impact access to food, affect water quality, and endanger downstream fish populations.
 Pools formed by the dams store heat, thus changing local hydrology and causing localized thawing of permafrost that in turn contributes to global warming.

-For generations, people in Alaska’s far-north whaling villages have relied on ice cellars (food caches) dug deep into the permafrost to store and age their subsistence food, and keep it cold throughout the year.
+For generations, people in Alaska's far-north whaling villages have relied on ice cellars (food caches) dug deep into the permafrost to store and age their subsistence food, and keep it cold throughout the year.
 However, global warming—along with changes in sediment chemistry, local hydrology, and urbanization—are causing ice cellars to fail through flooding and collapse.

-Southwest

-The Navajo Nation will experience increasing droughts and air pollution from dust.
-In Arizona, rising temperatures and more severe rain events will likely exacerbate existing water purity problems, resulting in increased diarrhea and stomach problems, especially among children.

-Northeast

-In Maine, habitat loss and increasing temperatures, especially in the colder seasons, encourage the survival of ticks.
-This harms moose populations that Indigenous people have historically relied on.